strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Display the time it took to warmup the cache
+* Introduce a verbose mode
 * Handle the case where a Symfony command returns an error
 * Create an option to display the watched file (+ bonus:: display as a tree)
 * Prevent the user from running cc for the same project more than one-time
 * Generate a pid file in case to be able to manually stop the process if something goes wrong.
-* Allow to have an additional custom files to watch
+* Allow to have an additional whitelist of custom files to watch

 @Refactoring